omussell/quire/README.md

 79 2  2  6  3  4  74  99  1  6  90  111  444  90  80  79  99  3  4  99  4  88  91
 M  E  E  T  I  N  G       A  T       1    4       P   M       I  N      N  Y   (.)
 ```

-## Install

-## Documentation

-Generate docs from markdown using `nim rst2html *.md` (works for both rst and markdown).
-API docs are generated with `nim doc *.nim`.

-Include hash of the generated OTP book/page so we can validate it hasnt been tampered.